 How does Exalate handle cross-company integrations where both sides need independent control?

-Each organization in the integration controls their own sync configuration independently.
+Each organization in the integration controls its own sync configuration independently.
 You define what data you send and what you receive through your own sync rules and field mappings.
 The other party can’t access or override your settings.
 This means even if a partner’s environment is compromised, your data exposure is limited to exactly what you’ve configured to share.

 What is Aida and how does it help with cross-platform integration?

 Aida is Exalate’s scripting assistant.
-Instead of writing sync scripts manually, you describe your integration requirements in plain language and Aida generates the Groovy-based configuration.
+Instead of writing sync scripts manually, you describe your integration requirements in plain language, and Aida generates the Groovy-based configuration.
 You can then review, edit, and refine the generated scripts before applying them.
 This reduces setup time significantly, especially for teams without deep Groovy experience.

 Does Exalate support real-time sync or only batch integration?